 D. The race organization can refuse a team from continuing if they are judged to be incapable of competing safely due to fatigue or injury.
 Please take this in to account if you are considering the Long Course.

-E. The race organization reserves the right to cancel the event, alter, shorten, hold-in-place or otherwise change the course at any time as a consequence of weather or other unexpected course conditions beyond their control that may jeopardize the safety of athletes.
+E. The race organization reserves the right to cancel the event, alter, shorten, hold-in-place or otherwise change the course at any time as a consequence of weather or other unexpected course conditions that may jeopardize the safety of athletes.

 5.)
 CHECKPOINTS AND CUT-OFFS